betu55/journey-log/README.md

   - Migrated from using a JSON file for data storage to a MongoDB database, which uses the old JSON to initialize data for the first time

   - Modularized the backend for easier navigation and separation of logic. folders like: routes (purely managing the routes), services(where the backend logic for communicating and updating the DB lies), controllers(appropriate status codes and api calls are handled here).

+  - Expanded PlaceCard feature: When a place is clicked a popup appears with an expanded view of the log.
+This includes the pinned location of the place on an interactive map using leaflet.

+  - Location Coordinate lookup: The first time a PlaceCard is clicked and expanded, the backend calls nominatim openstreetmap api to fetch coordinates and saves the data to MongoDB for future use.

 3. Challenges

-    Environment Configuration: We overcame persistent Git 403 Forbidden errors by migrating the workflow to a macOS environment.
+  - Environment Configuration: We overcame persistent Git 403 Forbidden errors by migrating the workflow to a macOS environment.

+  - Challenges with installing MongoDB on older macOS environment, solved by migrating to Windows

+  - Backend codebase was beginning to grow longer and harder to maintain, solved by refactoring code to make it more modular.
+Seperated backend into controller, routes, services and initialization scripts.